mrismanaziz/Reforestation/README.md

-## What do you call a magician who has lost their magic?
-Ian.
+## Which side of the chicken has more feathers?
+The outside.